-There are 241 outpatient visits that are identified as being part of a flat fee payment group.
+There are 302 outpatient visits that are identified as being part of a flat fee payment group.
 In general, every flat fee group should have an initial visit (stem) and at least one subsequent visit (leaf).
 There are some situations where this is not true.
-For some of these flat fee groups, the initial visit reported occurred in 2016 but the remaining visits that were part of this flat fee group occurred in 2017.
-In this case, the 2016 flat fee group represented on this file would consist of one event (the stem).
-The 2017 events that are part of this flat fee group are not represented on the file.
-Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2015 but subsequent visits occurred during 2016.
+For some of these flat fee groups, the initial visit reported occurred in 2017 but the remaining visits that were part of this flat fee group occurred in 2018.
+In this case, the 2017 flat fee group represented on this file would consist of one event (the stem).
+The 2018 events that are part of this flat fee group where the initial visit began in 2016 but subsequent visits occurred during 2017.
 In this case, the initial visit would not be represented on the file.
-This 2016 flat fee group would then only consist of one or more leaf records and no stem.
+This 2017 flat fee group would then only consist of one or more leaf records and no stem.
 Another reason for which a flat fee group would not have a stem and at least one leaf record is that the stem or leaves could have been reported as different event types.
 Outpatient and office-based medical provider visits are the only two event types allowed in a single flat fee group.
 The stem may have been reported as an outpatient department visit and the leaves may have been reported as office-based medical provider visits.
 Please note that the crosswalk in this document lists all possible flat fee variables.